top of page

 The Abduction and Murder of Anna Bachmeier

-On May 5, 1980, Anna Bachmeier, a vivacious seven-year-old, was abducted on her way to school.
-The man responsible for this unspeakable act was Klaus Grabowski, a 35-year-old convicted sex offender.
-Grabowski, a man with a deeply troubled past, had a history of sexual violence and had previously served time for similar offences.
-Despite this, he had been released and was living in a neighbourhood close to the Bachmeier household.
+Grabowski’s past was deeply disturbing.
+He had a history of sexual violence and had previously served time for similar crimes.
+Despite this, he was released and living in a neighbourhood dangerously close to where the Bachmeiers lived.

-The Courtroom Drama and Act of Vengeance
+The Courtroom Drama and Marianne Bachmeier's Act of Vengeance

 Klaus Grabowski